Types of DEVELOPMENT APPLICATIONS

 Where should I start?

 Your first step should be to review the Local Environmental Plan (LEP).
-Dubbo Regional Council Local Government Area has two Local Environmental Plans.
-The Dubbo Local Environmental Plan 2011, which commenced operation on 11 November 2011, and the Wellington Local Environmental Plan 2012, which commenced operation on 23 November 2012.*
+The applicable LEP for the Dubbo Regional Council Local Government Area is the Dubbo Regional Local Environmental Plan 2022 (PDF 526.8KB).

 The LEP classifies development into categories, depending on the land use zone your property is located within: